V-Sekai/manuals/decisions/20230507-avatar-publishing-workflow-portability.md

 1. Import avatar in VRM portable avatar format.
 2. Install Silent's shader 1.11.
 3. Convert VRM to compatible platform's internal format.
+Avoid merging meshes.
 4. Swap the mtoon material for Silent's shader's crosstone material.
 Fire doesn't use the light-ramp shader.
 5. Export as a compatible platform package bundle.
 6. Bundle VRM and compatible platform package bundle and publish on Sketchfab and/or Booth.pm.